GuildCrafts/core-data-structures/CONTRACT.md

 Write tests and implementations for common data structures.

-Fork the this repository and use the fork as your project artifact.
+Fork this repository and use the fork as your project artifact.

 Use the list below as a reference for each data structure's interface.